conan-io/conan-io.github.io/_posts/2016-05-10-Programming-C++-with-the-4-Cs:-Clang,-CMake,-CLion-and-Conan.markdown

     Requires:
         zlib/1.2.8@lasote/stable
         bzip2/1.0.6@lasote/stable
+...

 {% endhighlight %}

 <h2 class="section-heading">Developing with CLion</h2>

-Now open CLion.
+[CLion](https://www.jetbrains.com/clion/) is a cross-platform C/C++ IDE from JetBrains.
+Let's build our application with CLion.
 As we already have defined CC and CXX environment variables, launching CLion in our terminal will automatically use CLang as default compiler.

 {% highlight bash %}